getgrav/grav-learn/pages/17/04.plugins/03.plugin-tutorial/doc.md

 ## Step 1 - Install DevTools plugin

+> [!CAUTION]
-!!
-Previous versions of this tutorial required creating a plugin manually.
+> Previous versions of this tutorial required creating a plugin manually.
 This whole process can be skipped thanks to our new **DevTools Plugin**

 The first step in creating a new plugin is to **install the DevTools Plugin**.
 This can be done in two ways.